 Short Biography of Claude Monet

-Claude Monet was born in 14 November 1840, in Paris, France.
+Claude Monet was born on 14 November 1840, in Paris, France.
 His family soon moved to Le Havre where he grew up.
+Even from an early age, he was fascinated by nature and the way the sunlight illuminated meadows and fields of wheat.
+At school he was easily bored, preferring to spend time in nature, or drawing ‘disrespectful’ caricatures of his teachers.
 His father wished him to become a grocer, but Monet’s aspirations lay in art.
 As he was growing up in Le Havre he developed a good reputation as a charcoal impressionist.
 These caricatures earned him his first income from art and encouraged him to pursue art more seriously.
-The money he saved from these early caricatures were to help him through difficult financial times, when his father cut him off in disappointment at his career choice.
+His father later cut Monet off from financial support because he was dissapointed at his choice of career.
+The money Monet saved from these early caricatures helped him to get through financial difficulties and support his career as an artist.

-In 1857, Monet travelled to Paris and he spent time in the Louvre.
-But, Monet was never satisfied with merely imitating the Old Masters, he would rather look out of a window or visit some place in nature and draw what he saw.
+In 1857, Monet travelled to Paris and he spent considerable time in the Louvre.
+But, Monet was not satisfied with merely imitating the Old Masters, he would rather look out of a window or visit someplace in nature and draw what he saw.

-In 1861, Monet joined the army for a seven year stint in Algeria.
+In 1861, Monet joined the army for a seven-year stint in Algeria.
 But, after two years, illness enabled him to leave the army.
-He then tried to pursue his career in art.
+He later said that his time in Africa played an important role in training his eye for his profession as a painter of light.

-In 1870, Monet married, and shortly after, the outbreak of the Franco – Prussian war encouraged him to flee to London.
+In 1870, Monet married, and shortly after, the outbreak of the Franco-Prussian war encouraged him to flee to London.
 After a while, he spent time in Holland before returning to Paris.
 He settled in Paris by the river Seine, where he was in close contact with other artists of a similar outlook.
 These included Auguste Renoir, Sisley, Gustave and Manet.
+He built a small boathouse and used it to go on the Seine to paint the people and scenes of the river bank.

-This impressionist exhibition was a key moment in the development of modern art, it featured leading impressionists, such as Renoir, Degas, Pissarro, Cézanne, Guillaumin.
-It enabled these free thinking artists to break away from the conservative art world dominating the Salon de Paris.
-The exhibition attracted a decent attendance, though it still took time for impressionism to take off.
+This impressionist exhibition was a key moment in the development of modern art; it featured leading impressionists, such as Renoir, Degas, Pissarro, Cézanne, Guillaumin.
+It enabled these free-thinking artists to break away from the conservative art world that dominated the Salon de Paris.
+The exhibition attracted a decent attendance, although it still took time for impressionism to take off.

-At the turn of the century, Monet became increasingly famous and popular as an artist.
-This enabled him to earn a good living.
-He used these funds to develop a formal garden at his property in Giverny.
+As Monet became increasingly successful as an artist, in 1883, he was able to rent a house in Giverny on the outskirts of Paris.
+He planted a formal garden which included a lily pond surrounded by weeping willows and a Japanese bridge.
 This proved an ideal setting for many series of paintings, such as his water lilies and bridge over a pond.
 For Monet, nature was a significant influence, and he spent hours absorbed in nature – especially at his garden in Giverny.

 “The richness I achieve comes from nature, the source of my inspiration. ”